globocom/secDevLabs/owasp-top10-2017-apps/a1/phpi/README.md

 > All comments on how to write a README are displayed between ( ), and should not be in the app's final version

-( Be sure to add a banner image of your app here! )
 <p align="center">
     <img src="https://github.com/edusantos33/secDevLabs/blob/master/owasp-top10-2017-apps/a1/phpi/images/app1.JPG?raw=true"/>
 </p>

-( PHPi is vulnerable app to SQL injection dpolyment in PHP 7! )
+PHPi is a simple and vulnerable application to SQL injection dpolyment in PHP 7!

 ## Index